-- i) Increased noise and vibrations during construction. - ii) Solid waste and wastewater management.
+- i) Increased noise and vibrations during construction. - ii) Solid waste and wastewater.
 There will be increased waste generation especially during construction phase. - iii) Air pollution as a result of dust particles emanating from excavation and construction activities. - iv) Impacts on human health and safety.
-The health and safety of workers may be an issue during the construction phase. - v) Interference with the river ecosystem and possible diversion of a river cause as a result of blockage. - vi) loss of vegetation at the site and the adjacent area during construction - vii) Dust to the neighboring residential building arising for the construction activities.
+The health and safety of workers may be an issue during the construction phase. - v) Loss of vegetation at the site and the adjacent area during construction - vi) Dust to the neighboring residential building arising for the construction activities. - vii) Compromised privacy to the neighbors' - viii) Oil Spills from machinery, - ix) Increased water demand, - x) Increased Energy Consumption, - xi) Demand for building materials extracted from natural resource base,